nageshchauhan/thinkofjava.io/docs/fundamentals/3_literals/literals.md

 ## Floating point literals

 By default, every floating point literal is of double type and hence we can't assign directly to float variable.
-But we can specify floating point literal as float type by suffixed with `f` or `F`
+But we can specify floating point literal as a float type by suffixed with `f` or `F`
 ```java linenums="1"
 float f = 123.456;
 //CE: Possible loss of precision, fount: double, required: float